tzrikka/revchat/README.md

 The `status` command has the same output as daily reminders (see above), but users can run it at any time.

-The `explain` command analyzes the current code ownership and approvals in a PR channel.
+The `explain` command analyzes the current code ownership and approvals in a PR channel:

+(TODO: screenshot/s)

 The `clean` command removes all unnecessary reviewers from a PR: those who do not own any files, were not added manually, and did not already approve the PR.